Pelochus/RPi-Fan-Driver/README.md

 This is a DIY project for adding a driver for your Raspberry Pi fan.
 Using its GPIO pins, some cheap components, a bit of Python code and a custom PCB, the fan can be used at various speeds depending on temperature instead of having 2 different speeds using 3.3 and 5V pins.
 In addition, it is beginner-friendly enough so that anyone can make this easily in a short amount of time.

 ## What do I need for making this myself?
+Just a little bunch of things:

+- A PN2222A (or similar transistor)
+- A common diode
+- 1K resistor
+- A bunch of jumper wires (or common wires for soldering)
+- Soldering iron
+- The PCB in this repo (I ordered it at [JLCPCB](jlcpcb.com)

 ## Instructions